 All valid insured deposit claims will be paid

-The Monetary Board (MB) placed the Rural Bank of Alaminos (Laguna), Inc. under the receivership of the Philippine Deposit Insurance Corporation (PDIC) by virtue of MB Resolution No. 1875 dated November 14, 2013.
-As Receiver, PDIC took over the bank on November 15, 2013.
+The Monetary Board (MB) placed the Rural Bank of Bangar (La Union), Inc. under the receivership of the Philippine Deposit Insurance Corporation (PDIC) by virtue of MB Resolution No. 2107 dated December 19, 2012.
+As Receiver, PDIC took over the bank on December 20, 2012.

-PDIC said that upon takeover, all bank records shall be gathered, verified and validated.
-The state deposit insurer assured depositors that all valid deposits shall be paid up to the maximum deposit insurance coverage of P500,000.00.
+In a statement, PDIC said that upon takeover, all bank records shall be gathered, verified and validated.
+The state deposit insurer assured depositors that all valid deposits shall be paid up to the maximum deposit insurance coverage of P500,000.

-Depositors may update their addresses with the PDIC representatives at the bank premises or during the Forum using the Mailing Address Update Forms to be furnished by PDIC representatives.
-Duly accomplished Mailing Address Update Forms should be submitted to PDIC representatives accompanied by a photo-bearing ID with signature of the depositor.
-Depositors may update their addresses until November 21, 2013.
+Depositors may update their addresses with PDIC representatives at the bank premises or during the Depositors Forum using the Depositor Update Forms to be furnished by PDIC representatives.
+Duly accomplished Depositor Update Forms should be submitted to PDIC representatives accompanied by a photo-bearing ID of the depositor with signature.
+Depositors may update their addresses until January 9, 2013.

 Depositors with valid savings accounts with balances of P15,000 and below, who have no outstanding obligations with the Rural Bank of Bangar and who have complete and updated addresses with the bank, need not file deposit insurance claims.
 PDIC targets to start mailing payments to these depositors to their addresses recorded in the bank by the third week of January 2013.